 If a single measurement is used, it indicates length.
-When both length and width are used, the measurements are given as length \times width.
+When both length and width are used, the measurements are given as length $\times$ width.
 A range of measurements is separated by an en-dash (-).
 Discontinuous states within a taxon are separated by the word "or."
 Exceptional measurements or character states are in parentheses () or, when applicable only to material from outside of China, in brackets [].

 The distribution in China is given at the provincial level, listed alphabetically as follows: Anhui, Beijing, Chongqing, Fujian, Gansu, Guangdong, Guangxi, Guizhou, Hainan, Hebei, Heilongjiang, Henan, Hubei, Hunan, Jiangsu, Jiangxi, Jilin, Liaoning, Nei Mongol, Ningxia, Qinghai, Shaanxi, Shandong, Shanghai, Shanxi, Sichuan, Taiwan, Tianjin, Xinjiang, Xizang, Yunnan, and Zhejiang.
 Distributions may also include the special districts of Hong Kong and Macau, but only if the taxon is absent from Guangdong Province.
-Similarly, Beijing and Tianjin are listed only if the taxon is otherwise absent from Hebei Province, and Shanghai is listed only if the taxon is otherwise absent from Hebei Province, and Shanghai is listed only if the taxon is otherwise absent from Jiangsu Province.
 The provincial map is provided on the front- and endpapers of this volume.
-The distributions are sometimes modified by using the directions C(entral), E(ast), N(orth), S(outh), W(est), or intermediate directions, e.g., NW, SC.
+The distributions are sometimes modified by using the directions C(entral), E(ast), N(orth), S(outh), W(est), or intermediate directions.
 A taxon endemic to China is marked with a bullet (•) at the beginning of the paragraph on habitat and distribution.
 Where a taxon is very local, the exact distribution may be given in parentheses.
-However, localities are not given below the level of xian (equivalent to county) or mountain (e.g., Tian Shan).
+However, localities are not given below the level of xian (equivalent to county) or mountain.
 Elevations are rounded off to the nearest 100 m.

 The distribution by country, continent, or area is given alphabetically in brackets [] for taxa extending beyond China.
 Only the countries adjacent to China are explicitly listed, as well as the other countries of tropical Asia from India eastward.
-These include Afghanistan, Bangladesh, Bhutan, Cambodia, East Timor, India, Indonesia, Japan, Kashmir, Kazakhstan, Korea, Kyrgyzstan, Laos, Malaysia, Mongolia, Myanmar (formerly Burma), Nepal, Pakistan, Papua New Guinea, the Philippines, Russia, Singapore, Sri Lanka, Tajikistan, Thailand, Turkmenistan, Uzbekistan, and Vietnam.
+These include Afghanistan, Bangladesh, Bhutan, Cambodia, India, Indonesia, Japan, Kashmir, Kazakhstan, Korea, Kyrgyzstan, Laos, Malaysia, Mongolia, Myanmar (formerly Burma), Nepal, Pakistan, Papua New Guinea, the Philippines, Russia, Singapore, Sri Lanka, Tajikistan, Thailand, Turkmenistan, Uzbekistan, and Vietnam.
 When the distribution extends beyond these countries, a generalized range (including Africa, SW Asia, Australia, Europe, North America, the Pacific islands, and South America) is given.

-Whenever available, somatic chromosome numbers are included at the end of descriptions of specific and infraspecific taxa; an asterisk () indicates counts made from Chinese material.
-Basic chromosome numbers may be included at the end of descriptions of genera.
+Whenever available, somatic chromosome numbers are included at the end of descriptions of specific and infraspecific taxa; an asterisk (\) indicates counts made from Chinese material.